vincecarse/EC331/Comments_and_Thoughts/README.md

   - Poor/rich neighbourhood or rural/urban
 - Set t=1 observations as missing
 - Need to test for serial correlation in errors
+- Think about using GLS to deal with serial correlation
+   - Try and estimate the 'theta' parameter
+- Simultaneous equation for funding?

 ## Questions